SAP-samples/teched2023-DA262/exercises/database_explorer/ex1/README.md

-# Exercise 1 - Launch the SAP HANA Database Explorer
+# Exercise 1 - Instances in the SAP HANA Database Explorer

 The SAP HANA database explorer enables schema browsing and contains a SQL Console with slightly different functionality from SAP HANA Cloud Central.
 The SAP HANA database explorer enables importing and exporting data with wizards, debugging SQLScript, working with multi-model data such as graph, spatial and JSON collections,  viewing trace files, and creating remote sources.
 It also offers support for data lake Relational Engine and data lake Files connections.
 Additional information including [what's new](https://help.sap.com/whats-new/2495b34492334456a49084831c2bea4e?Category=SAP%2520HANA%2520Database%2520Explorer&locale=en-US) can be found by consulting the product documentation from the help icon.

 ![](images/Help.png)

 In this exercise, we will launch an instance of the SAP HANA database explorer and walk through some of the features relating to HANA database connections.
-In later exercises, the Catalog Browser, SQL console, and the database explorer extension will be covered.
+In later exercises, the Catalog Browser and SQL console will be covered.

 ## Exercise 1.1 Open the SAP HANA Database Explorer